Potential enlargement of the European Union: Western Balkans

 The 2003 European Council summit in Thessaloniki set the integration of the Western Balkans as a priority of EU expansion.
-This commitment was made in order to stabilise the region in the wake of the Yugoslav Wars, a series of ethnic wars through the 1990s that led to the break-up of Yugoslavia.

 Slovenia was the first former Yugoslav country to join the EU in 2004, followed by Croatia in 2013.

 Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, and Serbia have all been officially granted candidate status.
-Kosovo, which is not recognised by 5 EU states nor by Serbia, applied on 14 December 2022 and is considered a potential candidate by the European Union.
+Kosovo, which is claimed by Serbia and not recognised by 5 EU states, applied on 14 December 2022 and is considered a potential candidate by the European Union.

-Serbia and Montenegro have started accession negotiations and may join the EU in 2025.
+Serbia, Albania, and Montenegro, as the most advanced candidates in their negotiation processes with the EU, may join the EU sometime between 2028 and 2030, considering the 18 to 24-month ratification process, which starts after the negotiations are completed.
+Montenegro's declared political goal is to complete its negotiations by the end of 2026 and achieve membership of the EU by 2028.

 The European Council had endorsed starting negotiations with Albania and North Macedonia on 26 March 2020, however, the negotiation process was blocked by Bulgaria for over two years.
-In June 2022 French President Emmanuel Macron submitted a compromise proposal which, if adopted by both countries, would pave the way for the immediate adoption of negotiating frameworks for North Macedonia and Albania by the EU Council and for the organization of intergovernmental conferences with them.
-On 24 June 2022, Bulgaria's parliament approved the revised French proposal to lift the country's veto on opening EU accession talks with North Macedonia, with the Assembly of North Macedonia also doing so on 16 July 2022 allowing accession negotiations to begin.
-On the same day, the restart of negotiations was set for July 19, 2022.
+In June 2022, French President Emmanuel Macron submitted a compromise proposal which, if adopted by both countries, would pave the way for the immediate adoption of negotiating frameworks for North Macedonia and Albania by the EU Council and for the organisation of intergovernmental conferences with them.
+On 24 June 2022, Bulgaria's parliament approved the revised French proposal to lift the country's veto on opening EU accession talks with North Macedonia, with the Assembly of North Macedonia also doing so on 16 July 2022, allowing accession negotiations to begin.
+On the same day, the start of negotiations was set for 19 July 2022.

+On 8 November 2023, the European Commission adopted a new Growth Plan for the Western Balkans, with the aim of bringing them closer to the EU through offering some of the benefits of EU membership to the region in advance of accession.
+The Growth Plan provides €6 billion in financial grants and loans for the entire region in return for the implementation of structural reforms.
+Besides the core financial support of the growth plan, one of the additional embedded priority actions is granting access to the Single Euro Payments Area.